Hoyasumii/avengers-endgame/README.md

 THE ANCIENT ONE (2012): Let's start over, shall we?

 [Cut to an aerial shot of Asgard in 2013.Then to the prison in Asgard, where we see the Loki from The Dark World, sitting in his cell.
-Without him noticing, Rocket and Thor creep
+Without him noticing, Rocket and Thor creep b